-Members often call the Providence nurse advice line when they have sick children, or when they have guestions about how to treat flus, colds or backaches.
+Members often call the Providence nurse advice line when they have sick children, or when they have questions about how to treat flus, colds or backaches.
+After a brief recorded message, a registered nurse will come on line to assist you.

-Please have your Providence Health Plan ID Card available when you call.
+Please have your Member ID Card available when you call.

-2.8 WELLNESS BENEFITS
+2.7 WELLNESS BENEFITS